Cichlasoma bimaculatum: Characteristics and behavior

 Cichlasoma bimaculatum has distinguishable characteristics.
 The black acara has a dark beige to gray back with a dirty white underbelly.
 It has a stout forebody, more compressed posterior body, and is oval to slightly rectangular in shape.
 The black body is beige to gray with an asymmetrically spotted caudal fin, and four anal spines.
-A black to green-gray strip extend from the eye through a mid-lateral spot, and then extends to a black spot at the upper caudal fin base.
+A black to green-gray strip extends from the eye through a mid-lateral spot, and then extends to a black spot at the upper caudal fin base.
 A dark blotch is present below the eye, and this species has a small and terminal mouth.
 Black rimming along the scale edges is narrow and even, although this feature may be absent in some individuals.
 The black acara only show bright coloring when living or held in optimal settings, such as the wild or proper aquariums.
 Fish of this species held in non-desirable conditions and experiencing traumatic situations will often present a very pale coloring.
-Though conflicting details exist regarding the sexual dimorphism of the black acara females are more plump than males with a visible ovipositor.
+Though conflicting details exist regarding the sexual dimorphism of the black acara, females are more plump than males with a visible ovipositor.
 Another difference is that the males have more tapering, as well as a straight belly during the spawn.

 Black acara frequent shallow, stagnant, roadside ditches or similarly disturbed habitats that normally contain few other fishes.
 They are frequently present in larger canals and lakes.
 The black acara do not live individually, normally they live as a couple or can be found in groups.
 With survival instincts, both the parents will guard their young until they are sexually mature, which is at about four inches in size.
 The maximum size can reach about eight inches, which can weigh about four ounces.
 Each spawning event consists of an average of about 1,000 eggs.
 One of the major ways that the fish are analyzed is when they are deceased.
 During these examinations, the stomachs were focused on.
 Half of the stomachs showed aquatic insects, plant material, snails, and detritus.